 Design trends play an important role in identifying sales opportunities.
-Both website search behavior and sales trends allow brands to know what topics and terms are currently popular.
-This critical information is instrumental in helping brand owners design and launch products that align with what customers are searching for.
+Both website search behavior and sales trends allow you to know what topics and terms are currently popular.
+This critical information is instrumental in helping Artist Shop owners design and launch products that align with what customers are searching for.
 In fact, top search terms and top-selling designs on Threadless play an important role in defining our own design release schedule.
 You too can use this approach to design with popular search terms in mind.

 Design by Popular Search Terms

 Let’s break it down for a minute: when customers search for products on Threadless, relevant results will queue within the Threadless Marketplace, giving your designs an even greater chance of getting seen.
 If you design with top-selling search terms in mind, your chances of getting seen (and sold) increase.